 Disney’s Grand Floridian Cafe has been a family favorite for the past several years.
-In fact, the restaurant is one of our go-to places for a nice, relaxing lunch or late breakfast.
+The restaurant is one of our go-to places for a nice, relaxing lunch or late breakfast.

 This Grand Floridian Cafe review will cover a few lunches and one dinner.
 We’ll take a look at the menus, entrees, appetizers, and the overall atmosphere you can expect to find when visiting.
 I’ll also include a few tips on dining here with food allergies.

-Normally, this step is done upfront when making the initial reservation.
-Since this new process started, I have found that I can no longer add these special items initially.
-Now I make the reservation, and when I check-in at the restaurant, I add in a member of my party’s food allergies.
+Usually, this step is done up front when making the initial reservation.
+Since this new process started, I have found that I can no longer add these exceptional items initially.
+So now I make the reservation, and when I check-in at the restaurant, I add in a member of my party’s food allergies.

 Grand Floridian Cafe Menu